Simon Edwards (RAF officer): Education

 Edwards attended Joint Services Command and Staff College and received a master's degree in Defence Studies.
 In 2017 he graduated from the Royal College of Defence Studies and won the Bon Oeuf trophy.

 RAF career

 Edwards joined the Royal Air Force in 1990.
 He was promoted to squadron leader in 2001 and was posted to Air Command.
 Edwards flew C17s for No. 99 Squadron RAF.
 In 2005 he was promoted to wing commander.
 He worked for the Ministry of Defence in 2006.
 He was then chosen to return No. 99 Squadron RAF and became the commanding officer of the squadron.

 Edwards was promoted to air commodore and appointed Assistant Chief of Staff Capability Delivery, Air Mobility & Air Enablers, Headquarters Air Command in July 2018.
-In May 2021, he was promoted to air vice-marshal and became Assistant Chief of the Air Staff, replacing Air Marshal Ian Gale.
+In May 2021, he was promoted to air vice-marshal and became Assistant Chief of the Air Staff, and, in August 2023, he became Director People and Air Secretary.

+Edwards was appointed a Companion of the Order of the Bath (CB) in the 2025 New Year Honours.